-Pupils should try to be in the playground by 8.45 am.
-The register will be taken by 8.55am.
-If your child arrives after the school bell, please ensure your child enters the school via the school office entrance.
+Pupils should try to be in the playground by 8.35 am.
+The school gates will be closed and locked at 8:50am.
+The register will be taken by 8.50am.
+If your child arrives after 8:50am, please ensure your child enters the school via the school office entrance.
 A member of the office team will sign your child in at the office hatch and book a hot meal if one is required.
-Your child will then be accompanied through the reception area to their classroom.